 First, let’s talk about why you should track these brand awareness campaigns at all.
 Certainly, there are easier things to track, so why go through the trouble of trying to nail down awareness in particular?
-Plus, won't increase traffic to your website and/or increased sales do the trick?
+Plus, won't increased traffic to your website and/or increased sales do the trick?
 Maybe, but brand awareness is more than profit.

 Brand awareness doesn’t just refer to how aware people are of your brand.
 It also relates to reputation, perception, niche, and more.
 Your brand is competing with dozens (or even hundreds) of similar brands both online and offline.
 Your brand awareness measures how well you stand out and whether your marketing is successful.